-It’s not just about the eleven players on the pitch, and the seven on the bench.
+It’s not just about the 11 players on the pitch, and the seven on the bench.
 This is an extremely close-knit team, and Maeve Glass is a huge part of that.
-You put in what you get, and she has always given one hundred and ten percent.
-No matter what the task is, what a player needs, Glass is there.
-She wears more hats than Pharrell Williams.

 “It’s the fact that we know she does everything for us,” Kailen Sheridan added.
 “She still has the bigger smile on her face.
 She’s super happy, and always there for you.
 Anytime you need anything whatsoever last-minute, tons of time in advance she’s there for you.
 She’s always our go to, she’s like super woman, and mom put together.
 It’s in everything that she does, she’s just incredible.”

-When you’re watching Canada and the U.S. friendlies this week, keep an eye on Maeve Glass.
+When you’re watching Canada play, keep an eye on Maeve Glass.
 She’ll be in the dugout with a massive smile on her face, feverishly working away, or in a mad dash to the locker room to pick something up for a player.

 Canada Soccer has brought so much joy, hard work, and enthusiasm to fans across the country, but if you ask the players, it’s Maeve Glass who has brought that to each of them.